The history of the Pride Amsterdam Canal Parade

 Through the years

 The Canal Parade has become an annual highlight of the festival which has grown into a nine-day event and is one of the best and largest celebrations of its kind worldwide.
-Since 2001, Pride Amsterdam has chosen different themes to for the festival to draw attention to specific aspects or celebrate special occasions.
+Since 2001, Pride Amsterdam has chosen different themes for the festival to draw attention to specific aspects or celebrate special occasions.

 In 2001 the theme was “Tolerance”, this year was the first time boats representing the Arab and Jewish community were part of the parade.
 It was also the year when the Netherlands became the first country in the world to legalise same-sex civil marriage and grant same-sex couples adoption rights.